Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 1. Run server: At the root of the project, run `PYTHONPATH=. python3 server/main.py`
 2. Run client: At the root of the project, run `python3 client/client.py`

+- On closing the server, the content of example.com will be displayed in the terminal.